Derivation of nonlinear time-dependent macroscopic conductivity for an electropermeabilization model via homogenization: Introduction

 The problem under consideration contains a dynamic nonlinear transmission condition, which introduces technical difficulties for proving convergence.
 There are many works that have addressed homogenization of nonlinear transmission problems in stationary and time-dependent case.
 We refer specifically to \cite{amar2004evolution}, \cite{amar2013hierarchy}, and \cite{ammari2017towards}.
 In \cite{amar2004evolution} the authors study a dynamic problem describing the electrical conduction in biological tissues.
 The electric potential satisfies electrostatics equations in the intra- and extracellular space and a dynamic condition on the membrane separating these domains.
 It has been shown that, as the spatial period of the medium (size of cells) goes to zero, the electric potential can be approximated by a homogenized limit solving an elliptic equation with memory effects.
 Homogenization of an electroporation model by Neu and Krassowska \cite{neu1999asymptotic} has been performed in \cite{ammari2017towards}.
 Under a special choice of initial conditions (asymptotically small) and zero boundary excitation, membrane conductivity is constant in cell problems and thus does not depend on membrane potential (see Section 4.2, \cite{ammari2017towards}).
 This decouples the system and makes pore density independent of membrane potential.
 In contrast, our assumptions yield a cell problem coupled with an ODE for the degree of poration, which depends on membrane potential (see \eqref{eq:chi^0-gamma-1}), preserving the nonlinear dependence of membrane conductivity on membrane voltage.
-Our problem is also similar to elliptic and parabolic problems involving imperfect interface (see e.g. \cite{lipton1998heat}, \cite{faella2007memory}, \cite{jose2009homogenization}, \cite{donato2010corrector}, \cite{donato2015homogenization}).
+Our problem is also similar to elliptic and parabolic problems involving imperfect interface (see e.g. \cite{lipton1998heat}, \cite{faella2007memory}, \cite{jose2009homogenization}, \cite{donato2010corrector}, \cite{donato2015homogenization}, \cite{gahn2016homogenization}).
 It is, however, coupled with an ODE for the degree of porosity, which makes the limit problem strongly coupled for the relevant scaling.
 Note also that in the literature the nonlinearities are assumed to satisfy strong monotonicity and Lipschitz conditions.
 To prove the homogenization result, one needs to pass to the limit in the nonlinear terms on the oscillating surfaces.
+Nonlinear transmission condition appear also in problems stated in domains with thin heterogeneous layers, as the thickness of the layer goes to zero.
+In \cite{neuss2007effective} such effective transmission conditions were derived for a nonlinear reaction-diffusion system defined in such a domain, and properly scaled in the layer region.
 We refer also to \cite{piatnitski2017homogenization} where the authors study coupled nonlinear biomechanical models for plant tissue, and \cite{ptashnyk2015locally} for locally periodic unfolding for surface convergence.
 Under a different scaling in the microscopic problem ($\ve$ instead of $\ve^{-1}$ in \eqref{eq:orig-prob}), the homogenization yields a bidomain model in the context of cardiac electrophysiology (see e.g. \cite{franzone2002degenerate}, \cite{pennacchio2005}, \cite{amar2013hierarchy}, \cite{collin2018mathematical}, \cite{BenMroSaaTal2019}, \cite{jerez2020derivation}, \cite{AmaAndTim2021}, \cite{jerez2023derivation}).